Become fluent in the language of IRS collection agents

 5. Levy and lien.
+These are two often used and vitally important words in the language of IRS.
 A levy is an IRS taking of your property – it could be levying your wages, bank accounts, or even real or personal property.

 A tax lien is IRS security against your assets.
 It does not result in any immediate taking of your property.
 For example, if you own a house, and the IRS files a tax lien, the lien is like a mortgage on your house.
 If your house is worth $200,000, and you owe $180,000 to your bank, then the IRS lien would be worth $20,000.
 That being said, the IRS rarely seizes a personal residence – it is just bad policy and can make for bad publicity.
 The lien would also show on your credit report, as a mark against it.